 4. Encourage Self-Care

 Healthcare staff face unprecedented shortages and are taking on excessive patient workloads, causing physical and emotional burnout.
 Employers can support their staff’s well-being by incorporating mental health training into onboarding and ongoing training programs.
-Numerous education platforms offer stress management and self-care courses, such as MedTrainer’s Critical Incident Stress Management for Healthcare Workers: Returning to Work After a Pandemic.
+Numerous education platforms offer stress management and self-care resources, such as MedTrainer’s course on The Value of Critical Incident Stress Debriefings for Healthcare Workers.

 5. Enact and Enforce Helpful Policies